jentrata/jentrata-msh/README.md

 This will create jentrata-msh-tomcat.tar.gz in jentrata-msh/Dist/target/ as well as an uncompressed version

-### How to get Jentrata Running on tomcat using PostgreSQL on unix (incuding Mac) systems
+### How to get Jentrata Running on tomcat using PostgreSQL on unix (including Mac) systems

 ## Install and configure Tomcat